-We study these questions by digitizing detailed biographical data on over 1,600 West Point cadets from 1820 to 1860 and leveraging quasi-random variations in peer composition.
-We classify states as slave or free based on whether slavery was legal in 1860 (which corresponds to whether the slave population in the 1860 census exceeded 1\%), and we revisit the results with alternative thresholds for robustness.
-The share of peers from Free States fluctuated annually without clear trends, providing variation in peer exposure (see Section \ref{sec_descriptive} for institutional reasons that drive the variation).
-This variation is not systematically correlated with individual characteristics or home-state differences---whether considering the full sample or restricting to cadets who later participated in the war---consistent with the interpretation of peer composition as quasi-random.
-This quasi-randomness allows us to overcome common endogeneity concerns in identifying peer effects (e.g., \citealp{manski1993identification}; \citealp{angrist2014perils}).
+To answer this, we digitize detailed biographical data on more than 1,600 West Point cadets from 1820 to 1860 and exploit quasi-random variation in peer composition.
+We classify states as Free or Slave based on whether slavery was legal in 1860 (corresponding to a slave population share exceeding 1\%), and confirm robustness with alternative thresholds.
+The share of peers from Free States fluctuated annually without clear trends, creating plausibly exogenous exposure to Northern peers (see Section~\ref{sec_descriptive} for institutional details).
+This variation is not systematically correlated with individual backgrounds or home-state characteristics, whether in the full sample or when restricting to cadets who later fought in the war, supporting its interpretation as quasi-random.
 In the main text, we focus on the wartime choices of cadets who served in the conflict.
 The Supplemental Appendix presents additional robustness checks using the full cadet sample.

-Our main finding is that a higher proportion of classmates from Free States significantly increased the likelihood that cadets from Slave States joined the Union Army.
-The effect is sizable: a one-standard deviation increase in the proportion of peers from Free States raised the probability of joining the Union by four percentage points, or 11\% of the mean.
+Our primary finding is that there is significant and large peer effect on cadet's decisions.
+A higher proportion of classmates from Free States significantly increased the likelihood that cadets from Slave States joined the Union Army.
+The effect is sizable: a one-standard deviation increase in the proportion of peers from Free States (an increase of roughly 5 out of 40 peers) raised the probability of joining the Union by 5.4 percentage points, or 15\% of the mean.
 In contrast, nearly all cadets from Free States joined the Union regardless of cohort composition.
 The difference suggests a conflict between nationalism and sectionalism faced by cadets from Slave States, who were more susceptible to peer influence.
-Furthermore, within the Slave States, we find that peer influence mattered little for cadets from states in which the slave population was high (e.g., above 1/3), but mattered strongly for cadets from Slave States with slave populations below 1/3, suggesting an interaction between peer influence and economic considerations rooted in the slave economy.
-Indeed, the peer influence was large and almost entirely concentrated among cadets from Border and Mid-level Slave States where support for secession was more divided.
+We formalize this intuition with a simple framework that illustrates why there are asymmetric peer effects between cadets from Slave and Free States.